vvscode/docs/docs/tutorials/java/tutorial-java-send-sms.md

         .build());
 ```

-## Close the connection to the REST API when your application shuts down
+### Close the connection to the REST API when your application shuts down

-When your application is shutting down, you should stop the `ApiConnection` that was created to interact with the REST API:
+When you're done using the `ApiConnection` or when your application is shutting down, you should stop the `ApiConnection` that was created to interact with the REST API:

 ```java
 connection.stop();
 ```

+This is to ensure all resources created by the SDK such as the thread pool are stopped and freed.

-There are multiple ways you can ensure the `ApiConnection` is closed upon shut down of your application:
+There are multiple ways you can ensure the `ApiConnection` is closed:

  - **_try/finally_ statement**